Sequential Bayesian experimental design for estimation of extreme-event probability in stochastic dynamical systems: Computational framework

 Our interest is the exceeding probability of $y(\omega)$ above a threshold $\delta$:

-It is clear that both the uncertainties associated with $p_X$ and $\omega$ contribute to the exceeding probability in \eqref{exprob}.
-Moreover, the dependence of $S$ on $\boldsymbol{x}$ and $\omega$, as in \eqref{ItR}, cannot be decoupled in general, resulting in different variance (introduced by $\omega$) for different input $\boldsymbol{x}$, i.e., a heteroscedastic uncertainty.
-Resolving this heteroscedasticity in the ItR is critical in computing the exceeding probability \eqref{exprob}.
+It is clear that both distribution $p_X$ and uncertainty $\omega$ contribute to the exceeding probability in \eqref{exprob}.
+Moreover, the variance of the response $S$ (introduced by $\omega$) is generally different for different input $\boldsymbol{x}$, resulting in a heteroscedastic uncertainty of the ItR.
+We remark that this problem setup including \eqref{ItR} and \eqref{exprob} are motivated in the dicussion in Sec.
+1, and resolving this heteroscedasticity in the ItR is critical for the success of our new method (or improvement of our method compared to all previous approaches) as will be discussed in Sec.
+3.

-A brute-force computation of \eqref{exprob} calls for extensive Monte-Carlo samples in the probability space associated with both $X$ and $\omega$ \cite{perdikaris2015multi}, which is prohibitive under expensive queries of $S(x,\omega)$.
+A brute-force computation of \eqref{exprob} calls for extensive Monte-Carlo samples in the probability space associated with both $X$ and $\omega$, e.g. \cite{perdikaris2015multi}, which is prohibitive under expensive queries of $S(\boldsymbol{x},\omega)$.
 Therefore, we seek to develop a sampling algorithm following the sequential BED framework, where each sample is selected making use of the existing information of previous samples.
-Two key components in our new approach are (1) an inexpensive surrogate model based on the variational heteroscedastic Gaussian process regression (VHGPR) to approximate the heteroscedastic ItR; and (2) an optimization based on an acquisition function to provide the next-best samples with fast convergence in computing \eqref{exprob}.
-We next describe the two components in detail in \S 2.2 and \S 2.3, followed by the overall algorithm \ref{al}.
+Our new sampling algorithm also has to be developed in conjunction with the heteroscedastic uncertain ItR that has not been considered before.
+In summary, two key components in our new approach are (i) an inexpensive surrogate model based on the variational heteroscedastic Gaussian process regression (VHGPR) to approximate the heteroscedastic ItR; and (ii) an optimization based on an acquisition function to provide the next-best samples with fast convergence in computing \eqref{exprob}.
+We next describe the two components in detail in Sec.
+2.2 and Sec.
+2.3, followed by the overall algorithm \ref{al}.